Amniotic band syndrome

 Exams and Tests

 The health care provider can diagnose this condition during a physical exam.
-The disease is usually diagnosed at birth.
+This condition is usually diagnosed at birth.

-How well the infant does depends on the severity of the disease.
+How well the infant does depends on the severity of the condition.
 Most cases are mild and the outlook for normal function is excellent.
 More severe cases have more guarded outcomes.